kalisio/crisis/docs/gofurther/catalog.md

 ### Contextual menu

-A *right-click* on the map or on a feature will display a contextual menu with an action <i class="las la-fire"/> to create an [event](../quickstart/concepts.md#event) at this specific location.
+A *right-click* or a prologed touch on the map or on a feature will display a contextual menu with an action <i class="las la-fire"/> to create an [event](../quickstart/concepts.md#event) at this specific location or based on its geometry.

 If the target feature comes from a measure layer or you right-click on a location of the map after activating a weather data layer (e.g. wind) you can also <i class="las la-bell"/> [setup an alert](./alert.md).

+Last but not least, it's possible to perform a <i class="las la-users"/> population analysis on a polygon element.
+This analysys allow to compute the number of inhabitants, per age, possibly impacted by an event in the zone.

 ### Layer actions